ceph/ceph/doc/rbd/rbd-openstack.rst

 Configuring Nova
 ----------------

 In order to boot all the virtual machines directly into Ceph Nova must be configured.

+For Havana and Icehouse, more patches are required to implement cloning and fix bugs with image size and live migration of ephemeral disks on rbd.
+These are available in branches based on upstream Nova `stable/havana`_ and `stable/icehouse`_.

 On every Compute nodes, edit ``/etc/nova/nova.conf`` and add::

     libvirt_images_type=rbd